Truck of potatoes bursts into flames - NewsBreak

 PUEBLO COUNTY, Colo. ( KDVR ) — The Rye Fire Protection District says a truck of potatoes caught on fire on Monday evening near Colorado City.

-Firefighters arrived at Interstate 25, near the Colorado City exit, around 11:34 p.m.Partner of former Aurora chief turns herself in to police
+Firefighters arrived to Interstate 25, near the Colorado City exit, around 11:34 p.m.Partner of former Aurora chief turns herself in to police

 A semi full of potatoes was full engulfed in flames.
 Firefighters worked quickly to put the fire out.